flybywiresim/docs/docs/beginner-guide/starting-the-aircraft.md

 After setting correct frequencies, locate the `BARO` reference on the **glareshield**.
 We can set the barometer to either `inHg` or `hPa` by turning the grey inner selector behind the knob.
 For this flight ensure that we are set to `QNH`.
 This can be changed by "pushing" on the BARO knob (the tooltip will have an upwards arrow).

 !!! info "A note on QNH and QFE"
     Choosing between using QNH and QFE is a little beyond the scope of this guide.
-In most cases you will be flying using `QNH` at or below the transition level for your flight (on departure or arrival).
+In most cases we will be flying using `QNH`.

     - **QNH:** Altimeter indicates height above sea level.